nemozny/ibgateway-raspberry-64/README.md

 ```
 JAVA_PATH=/usr/lib/jvm/bellsoft-java11-full-aarch64/bin
 ```
 and it worked!
 For me.
+Both on RPI 4B and RPI 5.

 ```
 $ cd ibc